taranggupta22/looping-code-docker-basic/README.md

    docker --version
  ### commands to be run in terminal
 **Building the Docker Image**
-1.Build the Docker image using the provided Dockerfile: docker build -t my-python-loop .
+  - Build the Docker image using the provided Dockerfile:
+       - docker build -t my-python-loop .
 **Running the Docker Container**
-2.Run a Docker container from the built image.
-This will execute main.py inside the container: docker run --rm my-python-loop
+   - Run a Docker container from the built image.
+This will execute main.py inside the container:
+     - docker run --rm my-python-loop
  ### Example Output
 **The script will continuously output:**
   True